Skip to main content

 APPPA AT-A-GLANCE

 The Aircraft Pilot and Passenger Protection Act (APPPA) is a state law passed in 2010 intended to increase safety near airports in Oklahoma.
 This law regulates the height of structures built or erected near public-use airports and military installations in the State.
 APPPA also regulates construction projects that may be deemed incompatible to normal airport operations due to safety concerns for individuals both in the air and on the ground.
 The Oklahoma Department of Aerospace and Aeronautics administers this law through an application process.
-For more information or application questions, please contact Thomas Galloway or Jace Torres at (405) 604-6900.
+For more information or application questions, please contact Thomas Galloway at (405) 604-6900.

 AVIATION SAFETY